bertbaron/paad/README.md

 The number of nodes at depth 10 is therefore 4^10=1048576.

 It is almost always necessary to reduce the size of the search tree in order to be able to solve slightly more complex problems.

 #### using heuristics

 The most obvious and powerful way to reduce the search space when using A\* or IDA\* is is of course the *heuristic function*.

-For our problem a admissible heuristic could be the distance from each element to its target position, divided by 2, since each step will only move two elements by one position each:
+For our problem an admissible heuristic could be the distance from each element to its target position, divided by 2, since each step will only move two elements by one position each:

     (defn heuristic [^java.util.List state]